 Make-up Work during Absence-make-up work will only be sent home when a child has a prolonged illness (3 or more days).
 Students who are absent with a short-term illness (1 or 2 days) will obtain the work they missed when they return to school and have one (1) day for each day ill in which to make up their work and turn it into their teacher(s) without penalty.
 After this time, late work policies apply.
 The one exception to this rule is for scheduled exams or tests where the review was already given to the student before he / she was absent.
-Students must make arrangements with teacher(s) to make up tests and quizzes.
+Students must make arrangements with teacher(s) to make up tests and quizzes after school or during specials.
 Make-up testing may not be administered during class time, especially with older students and may require before school or after school times for the testing to take place.
 Students may not be allowed to participate in sports or other school activities until their classwork is made up.
+One day for make-up work is allowed for each day of absence.